ArmAlam/employee-organogram-nest/README.md

 For deploying the application to production, we can

-- Manual process: build the application (yarn build), and then host it on the server(EC2, Digital Ocean etc) containing proper env credentials.
+- Manual process: build the application (yarn build), and then host it on the server(EC2, Digital Ocean etc) configuring proper env credentials.

 - Docker: Using a Dockerfile (optionally with a docker-compose file), we can slightly automate the deploying process

-  -CICD: Using CI-CD and Github actions, we can fully automate the deployment process.
+- CI-CD: Using CI-CD and Github actions, we can fully automate the deployment process.